Discharge of Firearm in Public

 If you are charged with any felony or misdemeanor criminal offense involving a firearm then contact an experienced criminal defense attorney at the Sammis Law Firm.

 We represent clients charged with a wide variety of weapons charges.
-We also represent individuals with a concealed weapons permit who are acting in self-defense.
+We also represent individuals with a concealed weapons permit and those acting in self-defense.

 Contact us today to discuss your case in the Tampa Bay area including Hillsborough County, Pinellas County, Pasco County, Hernando County, or Polk County, FL.

-It is a defense to the charge of discharging a firearm in public if the person who fired the gun was acting in self-defense by lawfully defending life or property.
+For example, Florida law provides an important defense for the crime of discharging a firearm in public when the person who fired the gun was acting in self-defense by lawfully defending life or property.

 The misdemeanor offense of discharging a gun in public is not necessarily a lesser included offense of aggravated battery.

 Discharging a Firearm on Private Property in Florida

 Prior to 2012, s.
 790.15(1), F.S., did not address discharging a firearm on private property except that it was a first-degree misdemeanor to knowingly discharge a firearm over any occupied premises.

 Section 790.15,(1), F.S. also punishes as a first-degree misdemeanor the knowing discharge of a firearm in any public place or on the right-of-way of any paved public road, highway, or street or over the right-of-way of any paved public road, highway, or street.